MrWolfZ/clean-architecture-comparison/baseline/README.md

 # Baseline

 This is a simple implementation of our application using basic architectural patterns.
 We have a single _web_ project that contains all the logic for the application.
-The web application uses a classical layering approach using the three layers _model_, _data_, and _controllers_.
+The web application uses a classical layering approach using the three layers _models and services_, _persistence_, and _controllers and data transfer objects (DTOs)_.

 Our _models_ are basic mutable C# objects.
 These models are designed to map to relational database tables (although this example does not use a real database).

-In the _data_ layer we use the **repository pattern**.
+In the _persistence_ layer we use the **repository pattern**.
 For our task lists we have two implementations of repositories: `file system` (for running the application) and `in-memory` (for testing).

 In the _controller_ layer we have the controllers that provide the entry points into the application.